-New undergraduate international students in F-1 or J-1 status (and those who plan to be) are required to attend a week-long orientation program provided by International Student & Scholar Services (ISSS).
+New international students in F-1 or J-1 status (and those who plan to be) are required to attend a week-long orientation program provided by International Student & Scholar Services (ISSS).

 International Student Orientation Program